mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 There are lots of studies about the harmful effects of extended, chronic sitting.
 There are many studies about the dangers of being sedentary, including supine - laying down all day is not very healthy.
-There are even some studies about prolonged standing still.
+There are even some studies suggesting that standing still for prolonged periods is deletorious.
 None of these postures are perfect, but I assert their negatives can be greatly mitigated by switching between them, so that none are done for extended periods.

 I am not aware of any studies showing adverse effects of lots of walking or dancing :)